CSE232-MSU/CSE232/labs/lab02.md

 - Distance in kilometers (1 AU = 149,598,000 km) on a line by itself
 - Distance in miles (1 AU = 92,955,800 mile) on a line by itself
 - Round trip time for radio communication in hours.
 Radio waves travel at the speed of light, listed at 299,792,458 meters/second, on a line by itself
+  - In actuality, the orbital mechanics needed to actually model this are beyond the scope of this lab.
+But for simplicity, you can assume the radio station is on the sun.
 - Provide 2 decimal points of accuracy using `std::fixed` and `std::setprecision`.
 Both are contained within the `<iomanip>` header, and you can use them as follows:

 ```c++